 Just look at the estimated 60 – 70% failure rate of Organizational change initiatives which ultimately rely on individual behavioural change.
 Often times, it would be helpful to have an outside qualified consultant to come in to assist the initiative.
 Being told that we have to or need to change is simply not an effective way to sustain the change.

 Do you know the difference between coaching for compliance and coaching with compassion?
-There is a 5 step process that has proven effective time and time again in my practice and in my 12 month Accelerator Program for Businesses and Leaders.
+There is a 5 step process that has proven effective time and time again in my practice and in my 12 month Prosperity Program for Businesses Leaders.

 I could tell you so many stories that I experienced first hand with clients with regards to the power of coaching with compassion vs compliance.